paynl/woocommerce-plugin/readme.txt

 4. The iDEAL payment screen (Rabobank)

 == Changelog ==
+= 3.5.8 =
+Added authorise setting for After Pay, Billink, IN3, Klarna and SprayPay.
+Now showing the correct payment method used in the order, when the initial payment method is skipped.
-= 3.5.7 =
+Refunds made in PAY.
+Admin will now update the orderstatus in your WooCommerce = 3.5.7 =
 Added payment methods Good4fun and Trustly.
 Fixed some minor issues.
 = 3.5.6 =